AppliedBioinformatics/BioNanoAnalyst/README.md

   1. Please download the source code

   2. After install python and all required python packages, please run the application using $ python App.py.

+BioNanoAnalyst uses hashtables to store information, which is efficient in memeroy use.
+In the design of BioNanoAnalyst, most of the running time, it will use one CPU, while at some stage, it will use all CPUs -1.

+In the test of E.coli (5Mb), clover (500Mb), canola (1000Mb) and human (3Gb) data, the peak memory consumptions were: ~100Mb, ~1G, ~1.5Gb and ~3.6 Gb respectively.
+The running time varies depending on the computational resource users have.
+On a local Windows 7 64-bit platform with an Intel i7-4790@3.60GHz processor (8 cores), the running time for the four datasets were: ~10s, ~2mins, ~20mins and ~4.64 hrs.
+Users can base on those to estimate their own running time and computational resource requirement.

 A [tutorial](https://github.com/AppliedBioinformatics/BioNanoAnalyst/wiki/How-to-run-BioNanoAnalyst) is also given in the Wiki page to show how to run BioNanoAnalyst: